programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 As we mentioned previously, a string is a type of object, one that consists of a series of characters.
 Python already knows how to deal with a number of general-purpose and powerful representations, including strings.
-One way to manipulate strings is by using string operators.
+One way to manipulate strings is by using *string operators*.
 These operators are represented by symbols that you likely associate with mathematics, such as +, -, \*, /, and =.
 When used with strings, they perform actions that are similar to, but not the same as, their